amplitude/amplitude-docs/content/collections/get-started/en/understand-conversion-rate.md

 You are **not required** to replace either the `New User` or the `Any Active Event` events if you’d prefer not to.

 3. Click *Save As New Dashboard* and select *Keep and display saved replacement parameters*.
 Then click *Next*.
-4. Give your new dashboard a name and select the location where it will be saved.
+4. Give your new dashboard a name and select a location to save it in.
 Then click *Save*.

 Your dashboard is now ready for use.